sylvainlaurent/swagger-validator-maven-plugin/README.md

 Validation failures make the build fail.

 You can add your custom validators and provide plugin with them.
-Extend ModelValidatorTemplate or PathValidatorTemplate classes for writing your validators.
+Extend ModelValidatorTemplate or PathValidatorTemplate classes for writing your validators, override necessary validation methods.

 Requires java 1.8.